Cooking on a wood stove is simple, however, it requires patience. It may not be as fast as your gas-powered cookers or electric cookers.

 Apart from adding more dry small woods into the firebox, there are other ways of controlling heat inside it.

 These include changing the size of the air vent, altering load configuration and orientation, and using different wood species.

 The larger the air vent, the faster the wood burns and the hotter the stove will be.
 Also, know which wood species burns faster and the ones that take time.

 Lastly, find out the wood arrangement inside the firebox that gives the best heat.

-Keep An Eye Your Food Is Cooking Fast Or Slow
+Keep An Eye On Your Food -Is It Cooking Fast Or Slow?

 A wood stove is an efficient home appliance that creates fun when cooking.
 Many people have also used it for heating their homes during winter.

 It is energy-efficient, effective, reliable, and sustainable compared to other cooking stoves.